How to Pay Off Credit Card Debt

 7. Work With Creditors to Lower Your Interest Rate

 Does the following describe you?

 - You’re well-established with your credit card issuer(s).

-- You don’t breach your credit limit.
+- You don’t go over your credit limit.

 Credit Card Terms to Know

-- Finance charge — The charge for using a credit card and carrying a balance.
+- Finance Charge: The charge for using a credit card and carrying a balance.

 Get Help Managing Credit Card Debt